azhar0610/Calculator/README.md

 # Calculator
-This is a simple easy Calc
+This is a simple easy Calculator program.

+It has all mathematical operations.